fabiom91/GIT-Removal-Utility-BASH/README.md

 # GIT Removal Utility - BASH

+Have you messed up with your repositories and you just want to start a new one without losing your files?
+Or you just wanna get rid of all those old repositories shared everywhere online?
+Try my script! :D

 This Bash script can be run on any bash console window.
 It eliminates all the origin and GIT file from a specific folder or all the sub-folders in which it is contained.